Featured System - January 2012

 Geobacter metallireducens is one of the few bacteria that can reduce insoluble metal oxides, turning them into soluble salts.
 For this reason, it is being explored as a biological agent for cleaning up sites that are poisoned by toxic metals, and PSI researchers have chosen it as one of their targets, to help understand the molecular basis of its unusual abilities.
 Lipopolysaccharides may play a role in the bioremediation: they are important for attaching the bacterium to minerals, and may also bind to individual metal ions.

 The Geobacter ACP is similar to the more typical ACP made by other bacteria.
 They all have a deep hydrophobic pocket that holds the attached lipid while it is transported from one enzyme to another.
 Then, the lipid flips out of the binding pocket and inserts into the enzyme's active site.
 Three structures available in the PDB capture several steps in this process.
 The Geobacter structure (PDB entry 2kwm) shows ACP before a lipid is bound.
 PDB entry 2fad is the ACP from E. coli with a short 7-carbon lipid bound.
 In PDB entry 3ejb (shown here), E. coli ACP (blue) is delivering a longer lipid (yellow) to an enzyme that makes biotin (red).
-Click on the image for an interactive Jmol that shows all three of these structures.
+The JSmol tab below displays an interactive JSmol that shows all three of these structures.

 Mahadevan, R., Palsson, B. O. & Lovley, D. R. In situ to in silico and back: elucidating the physiology and ecology of Geobacter spp. using genome-scale modelling.
 Nature Reviews Microbiology 9, 39-50 (2011).